brakmic/ServiceWatcher/README.md

 <img src="http://i83.imgup.net/get_heartbb69d.png" />

-I recommend <a href="http://www.telerik.com/fiddler" target="_blank">Fiddler</a> to send Heartbeat-Requests.

-<img src="http://r01.imgup.net/fiddler_po7053.png" />

 A "heartbeat" is just a simple JSON payload that describes the client and which Rx Stream it belongs to.
 Rx Streams are configured via the Azure WebRole settings.
 There's also an option to configure the WebApp to run as an ordinary IIS application.
-In this case you'd use the Web.conf settings.
+In this case you'd use the *Web.config* settings.

+I recommend <a href="http://www.telerik.com/fiddler" target="_blank">Fiddler</a> to send Heartbeat-Requests.

+<img src="http://r01.imgup.net/fiddler_po7053.png" />

 *Heartbeats-Log in Azure Emulator*